5 Reasons Why You Should Take Your Workout Outdoors

 You’ll Fight Germs

 Gyms aren’t always the meccas of health we make them out to be.
 A whole slew of studies show that gyms are breeding grounds for germs and bacteria.
 MRSA is the most dangerous super bug you can catch at your fitness facility – it’s resistant to most antibiotics and can cause fever, rash, wounds and chest pain.
 Other less harmful infections include athlete’s foot, boils, herpes simplex and ringworm, according to the National Athletic Trainers’ Association.
+Yuck!

 You’ll Think More Clearly

 Breaking a sweat outside may make you smarter.
-“Humans were hunter-gatherers and farmers for some 300 000 generations; have been industrialised for only six to eight, so we are outdoor animals living largely inside,” says Dr Jo Barton, the lead author of a 2011 study that analysed the mental health of 53 people who were involved in indoor or outdoor activities for six weeks.
+“Humans were hunter-gatherers and farmers for some 300 000 generations.
+We have only been industrialised for six to eight, so we are outdoor animals living largely inside,” says Dr Jo Barton, the lead author of a 2011 study that analysed the mental health of 53 people who were involved in indoor or outdoor activities for six weeks.
 “Closeness to nature increases our well-being – it has an immunising effect by protecting us from future stresses and helping us concentrate and think more clearly,” she says.

 How To Get ALL Of These Body Benefits?